willjhliang/quartz/content/Operating Systems/🧶 Thread.md

 Threads are sequential execution streams within a [[💼 Process]].
-In most [[⚙️ Operating System]]s, threads are the unit of scheduling.
+In most [[⚙️ Operating Systems]]s, threads are the unit of scheduling.

 While each process has its own address space, resources, and security, each thread has its own stack, stack pointer, program counter, and registers—*but shared address space*.
 Thus, threads see the same heap and globals and can communicate via this memory.